HTTPArchive/almanac.httparchive.org/src/content/en/2019/cdn.md

 `Surrogate-Control` allows origins to specify caching rules just for CDNs, and as CDNs are likely to strip the header before serving responses, its low visible usage isn't a surprise, in fact it's surprising that it's actually in any responses at all!
 (It was even seen from some CDNs that state they strip it).

-Some CDNs support `post-check` as a method to allow a resource to refreshed when it goes stale, and `pre-check` as a `maxage` equivalent.
+Some CDNs support `post-check` as a method to allow a resource to be refreshed when it goes stale, and `pre-check` as a `maxage` equivalent.
 For most CDNs, usage of `pre-check` and `post-check` was below 1%.
 Yahoo was the exception to this and about 15% of requests had `pre-check=0, post-check=0`.
 Unfortunately this seems to be a remnant of an old Internet Explorer pattern rather than active usage.
 More discussion on this can be found in the [Caching](./caching) chapter.

 The `s-maxage` directive informs proxies for how long they may cache a response.
 Across the Web Almanac dataset, jsDelivr is the only CDN where a high level of usage was seen across multiple resources—this isn't surprising given jsDelivr's role as a public CDN for libraries.
 Usage across other CDNs seems to be driven by individual customers, for example third-party scripts or SaaS providers using that particular CDN.